hamidb80/chem-balancer/README.md

 ```

 I used 2 approaches to solve the equation:
-1. **python**: it puts (1) coefficient for all parts of the equation and increate that number until 10
+1. **python**: it puts (1) coefficient for all parts of the equation and increase that number until 10
 ```
 1 + 1 => 1 + 1
 1 + 1 => 1 + 2